Class 5 Newsletter Autumn Term 2021

 Topic home Learning

-We have decided to give you all a rest from home learning for now, so will not be asking the children to complete topic-related tasks at home this term.
-However, the children are encouraged, as always, to continue with Manga High (new logins have been sent home) and to pursue their own interests (or perhaps a class topic), read, research, write and so on at home.
+Children will be given a series of homework tasks to complete throughout the term which link to our topic ‘Invasion and Resistance’.
+The children are encouraged, as always, to continue with Manga High (new logins have been sent home) and to pursue their own interests (or perhaps a class topic), read, research, write and so on at home.

-If you feel there is anything myself or Mr Roche should know or be aware of that may help us to support your child, please feel free to contact us.
+If you feel there is anything I should know or be aware of that may help to support your child, please feel free to contact via email.
 A quick chat is often sufficient, but a longer appointment can be made.